neuro-inc/neuro-flow/reference/live-workflow-syntax.md

 ### `jobs.<job-id>.preset`

-The preset to execute the job with. [`defaults.preset`](live-workflow-syntax.md#defaults-preset) is used if the preset is not specified for the job.
+**Optional** The preset to execute the job with. [`defaults.preset`](live-workflow-syntax.md#defaults-preset) is used if the preset is not specified for the job.

 **Expression contexts:** [`flow` context](live-contexts.md#flow-context), [`env` context](live-contexts.md#env-context), [`tags` context](live-contexts.md#tags-context), [`volumes` context](live-contexts.md#volumes-context), [`images` context](live-contexts.md#images-context), [`params` context](live-contexts.md#params-context), [`multi` context](live-contexts.md#multi-context) \(if [`jobs.<job-id>.multi`](live-workflow-syntax.md#jobs-less-than-job-id-greater-than-multi) is set\).

 ### `jobs.<job-id>.schedule_timeout`

-Use this attribute if you want to increase the _schedule timeout_.
+**Optional** Use this attribute if you want to increase the _schedule timeout_.
 This will prevent a job from failing if the Neu.ro cluster is under high load and requested resources are likely to not be available at the moment.

 If the Neu.ro cluster has no resources to launch a job immediately, this job is pushed into the waiting queue.
 If the job is not started yet at the end of the _schedule timeout_, it will be failed.